hyperledger-labs/splice/cluster/README.md

    default service account has been created.
 It'll have a principal of the following form: '816347582626-compute@developer.gserviceaccount.com'.
-11. Add a role binding to enable the new default service account to have access to `da-cn-images.
+11. Add a role binding to enable the new default service account to have access to `da-cn-shared.
 The command to do this will look like
    this:

    ```
-   gcloud projects add-iam-policy-binding da-cn-images \
+   gcloud projects add-iam-policy-binding da-cn-shared \
       --member='serviceAccount:816347582626-compute@developer.gserviceaccount.com' \
       --role='roles/artifactregistry.serviceAgent'
    ```